Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ```

-## Example with PBS, Signer, and a Signer Module
+## Example with PBS, Signer, and a Commit Module

-In this scenario we will be running the PBS service, the Signer service, and a module (`DA_COMMIT`) that interacts with the Signer service's API.
+In this scenario we will be running the PBS service, the Signer service, and a commit module (`DA_COMMIT`) that interacts with the Signer service's API.

 All of both PBS's and the Signer's parameters are controlled via the [Commit-Boost TOML configuration file](../configuration.md); the services cannot currently be controlled with command-line arguments.
 Therefore it is crucial to ensure that you have a configuration file present with all of the settings you require *before* starting the services, as this file will be mounted within the Docker containers as a volume in read-only mode.